fortran-lang/fortran-lang.org/learn/building_programs/index.md

 that can be run on the computer.

-Remark: this tutorial gives examples for the Windows and Linux operating systems, however the workflow and general principles still apply to MacOS.
+Remark: this tutorial gives examples for the Windows and Linux operating systems, however the workflow and general principles still apply to macOS.

 ## Compiled languages